Every chicken owner knows how much space chickens need to roost. This comes about due to many years of experience in keeping chickens.

 The board will collect droppings while protecting nest boxes or any other structure that shouldn’t be soiled.

 What do You Consider when Providing Space for Your Chickens to Roost?

-In case you have a chicken coop with limited space, then you can resort to staggering the roots in what is known as “the stair-step arrangement”.
 Here, you are advised to place the roosts at 12 inches from each other and in a horizontal manner.
-Also, you may arrange then 12 to 15 inches apart but vertically while making better use of the available space.
+Also, you may arrange them 12 to 15 inches apart but vertically while using the available space better.

-You can avoid such a scenario, especially when you are handling large breeds, by keeping their roosts spaced at 12 inches horizontally from each other and at 12 to 15 inches vertically in a bid to create more headroom.
+You can avoid such a scenario, especially when handling large breeds, by keeping their roosts spaced at 12 inches horizontally from each other and at 12 to 15 inches vertically to create more headroom.

 In the actual sense, this is just a simple task that is likely to reduce stress while improving hygiene among your chickens.
-After all, every chicken keeper dreams of a strong, healthy flock.
+After all, every chicken keeper dreams of a robust and healthy flock.

 Another point to consider is placing the roosts higher than the nest boxes starting with the top roost.
 The main reason for doing so is that chickens are fond of roosting as higher as they possibly can get.

 Apart from that, they produce manure in the form of droppings all night long.
 As such, it will be extremely difficult to maintain the cleanliness of the nest boxes if the chickens sleep in them.

 When nest boxes are lower than the roosts, the hens will not roost.